 Proposed Resolution:

-Add a TXVECTOR parameter of SCRMABLER_RESEST.
+Add a TXVECTOR parameter of SCRMABLER_RESET.
 The scrambler reset should be based on this parameter.

 Rather than reset the scrambler, set the scrambler value to a MIB variable: dot11ScramblerResetValue.
 This MIB variable should not have a default value, and it should be instantiation dependent.
 This means that each STA should have a value to which it resets the scrambler, independent of other STAs.